 All of it.
 Right into your Gmail team inbox.

 G Suite Group is truly a technology from the past, so to move forward you’ll have to think about your team’s needs and on a software that works for you.

-After some research you’ll probably realize how simple shared inboxes can be — and their potential when it comes to team communication and productivity.
+After some research, you’ll probably realize how simply shared inboxes can be — and their potential when it comes to team communication and productivity.

 What you’ll learn inside Drag